GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 }
 ```

-After being redirected to the Claims Gathering URL the user goes through the Claims Gathering Flow.
+After being redirected to the Claims Gathering URL the user goes through the claims gathering flow.
 If successful, the user is redirected back to `claims_redirect_uri` with a new ticket which should be provided with the next `uma_rp_get_rpt` call.

 Example of Response: